 The Craft Student Travel Fellowship honors Elisabeth Roberts Craft (1918 - 2010), a longstanding member and supporter of the Washington D.C.
 Society of the AIA.
 This award assists promising students in the field of archaeology by defraying the costs of attending the Annual Meeting of the Archaeological Institute of America.

-For more information or to submit an application, please contact:
+For more information, please contact:

 Residential Research Associate, Department of Anthropology